-Welcome to our epic guide to edibles in Amsterdam in 2020 (and yes, we’re telling where you can get the best spacecake in Amsterdam as well, no worries!)
+Welcome to our epic guide to edibles in Amsterdam in 2020 (and yes, we’re telling where you can get the best spacecake as well, no worries!)

 You’ve arrived in Amsterdam and want the full-blown Dutch experience.
-So you put on clogs, buy a wheel of cheese, ride a bike to the nearest canal, hire a boat and then set off on your trippy experience by smoking a thick joint and gazing at unrivalled dutch architecture while bobbing along the water.
+So you put on clogs, buy a wheel of cheese, bike to the nearest canal, and hire a boat.
+Then, naturally, you set off on your trippy experience by smoking a thick joint and gazing at the unrivalled dutch architecture while bobbing along the water.

 Buuuuutt, perhaps you want to be more inconspicuous and not do cliche activities that are akin to wearing a shirt that reads: